 Local Government Road Safety Program

-The NSW Road Safety Strategy 2012-2021 establishes the direction for road safety in NSW.
-Local government is identified as one of the key partners in the Strategy.
+Local government is identified as one of the key partners in road safety.
 By developing effective partnerships with Councils, locally based road safety initiatives can be delivered to their communities.

-The Local Government Road Safety Program (LGRSP) is a partnership between Transport for NSW, Roads and Maritime Services and participating local Councils in NSW.
+The Local Government Road Safety Program (LGRSP) is a partnership between Transport for NSW and participating local Councils in NSW.
 The program provides up to 50 per cent funding contribution to the salary of a Road Safety Officer and funding for local road safety projects.

 The LGRSP has been revised so the Safe Systems approach to road safety is used in the development of all local road safety projects submitted for funding.

 Local councils have a key role in the Safe System.
 Councils provide local road infrastructure, they support local enforcement activities and provide the community with road safety messages and information.
 Councils can deliver projects addressing local road safety issues to their community across the whole of the safe system; influencing safer people, roads, vehicles and speeds.

 The program is administered by Transport for NSW regional road safety staff that assist road safety officers and local stakeholders to work together, to implement local road safety projects.